VladHolo628/task-book/README.md

 - Material UI
 - Zustand
 - Vite
-- Framer Motion
-- React-Hook-Form
 - FSD Arcitecture

-This project is complex ToDo app with lots of features
+ This app is Todo App together with Notes App